evitanegara/Supply-Chain-Analysis-in-Beauty-Retail-using-SQL/README.md

 - Female customers generate 161,514 in revenue, slightly ahead of Male customers at 126,634.
 - Non-binary customers also show meaningful engagement with 116,365 in revenue, indicating inclusive product appeal.
 - The demographic breakdown reveals opportunities to improve data capture while also validating diverse market engagement.

+## Insights Deep-Dive (Supply Chain)

+###  SKU Distribution by Supplier and Product Type
+- Supplier 1 offers the widest skincare assortment with 15 SKUs — the highest among all suppliers.
+It also provides strong coverage in cosmetics (7 SKUs) and haircare (5 SKUs).
+- Supplier 2 leads in haircare SKU variety (10 SKUs, tied with Supplier 4) and also contributes 7 cosmetics SKUs and 5 skincare SKUs.
+- Supplier 3 takes a focused approach, offering just 1 SKU in cosmetics, 5 in haircare, and 9 in skincare.
+- Supplier 4 specializes in haircare (10 SKUs), but is limited in skincare and cosmetics with only 4 SKUs each.
+- Supplier 5 maintains a moderate but balanced SKU diversity across all three categories.

+### Quality Inspection Results (Pass, Pending, Fail %)
+- Supplier 4 recorded the highest failure rate at 66.67%, signaling major quality control concerns.
+- Supplier 3 had the highest pending rate (66.67%), suggesting delays or bottlenecks in quality assessments.
+- Supplier 1 achieved the highest pass rate (48.15%), indicating strong quality assurance practices.
+- Supplier 5 reported the lowest pass rate (16.67%), reflecting weaker product compliance compared to peers.

+### Total Order Volume by Supplier
+- Supplier 1 leads with the highest total order quantity (1,458 units), showing strong demand or preferred supplier status.
+- Supplier 2 and Supplier 5 also perform well in order volume, reflecting consistent buyer engagement.
+- Supplier 3, despite a relatively strong pass rate, receives the lowest total orders, suggesting lower demand or product availability.

+### Average Stock Levels by Product Type
+- Cosmetics maintain the highest average stock level (58 units), which could indicate overstocking or slower turnover rates.
+- Haircare holds an average stock level of 48 units, balancing availability and demand.
+- Skincare maintains the leanest inventory at 40 units on average, potentially due to higher sales velocity or tighter inventory management.

+###  Production Quantity vs. Products Sold per Supplier
+- Supplier 3 is the only supplier that sold more than it produced (Sales: 8,083 vs Production: 7,997), indicating potential stock clearance or backorders.
+- Supplier 2 produced the highest volume (14,105) but sold only slightly more than Supplier 1, possibly pointing to overproduction or unsold inventory.
+- Supplier 4 shows the widest gap between production (11,756) and sales (7,206), raising concerns around demand forecasting or excess stock.
+- Supplier 5 maintains a healthy production-to-sales balance (Production: 9,381 vs Sales: 8,662), showing efficient supply alignment.

+## Insights Deep-Dive (Logistics)
+### Most Cost-Effective Route & Carrier Combination
+- The combination of Route A with Carrier A offers the lowest average shipping cost at 4.63 per unit, with a healthy total volume of 6,870 units.
+- Carrier B on Route B is also highly efficient, delivering 8,907 units at a competitive cost of 5.17 per unit.
+- In contrast, Carrier A on Route C has the highest average cost at 6.34 per unit with the lowest shipment volume, suggesting inefficiencies or expensive routing for that pair.

+### Average Delivery Cost by Transport Mode
+- Sea transport has the lowest average delivery cost at 4.97.
+- Air transport is the most expensive at 6.02, likely due to its speed and operational overhead.
+- Rail and Road provide a mid-range balance between cost and coverage, both under 5.55.

+### Carrier Performance by Shipment Count
+- Carrier B is the most frequently used with 43 shipments, followed by Carrier C (29) and Carrier A (28).
+- Carrier B’s higher usage implies stronger network capacity or more favorable contracts across multiple routes.

+### Delivery Volume by Transport Mode
+- Rail transported the highest product volume (13,493 units), followed closely by Road (13,120 units).
+- Sea and Air, while useful for specific regions or urgency, carried comparatively lower volumes.
+- Rail and Road likely support mass shipment strategies due to scalability and cost balance.

+### Average Delivery Time by Transport Mode and Route
+- Route C via Road is the fastest combination, with an average delivery time of just 3 days.
+- Sea transport is the slowest option, averaging 7 days across all three routes (A, B, and C), which may introduce delays for time-sensitive deliveries.
+- Air and Rail demonstrate consistent performance—Air remains steady at 5 days across all routes, while Rail ranges from 6 to 7 days depending on the route.
+- Businesses prioritizing speed should leverage Route C + Road, the most efficient configuration in terms of delivery time.

 ## Recommendations
 ### Product & Pricing Strategy